 This Buddhist insistence on the necessary link between being peace and making peace reflects Christian spirituality’s traditional insistence that all our action in the world must be combined with contemplation. . . .
 But the Buddhists are very clear: while both are essential, one holds a priority of practice.
 If action and contemplation form a constantly moving circle in which one feeds into the other, the entrance point for the circle is contemplation.

 I (Richard) personally believe the entrance point can be either action or contemplation.
 Most people act, love, sin, risk engagement, and make mistakes before they personally experience their own deep need for contemplation.
 Until you have “loved and lost,” your contemplation is often gazing at your navel instead of a passionate search for God and for your calling.

 Why?
 Just why do Buddhists insist on the priority of Awakening over acting?
 Why do they want to “just sit there” before they “do anything”?
 Certainly, there are different ways a Buddhist might answer this question.
 But I believe that one of the recurring responses would be: to remove one’s ego from one’s peacemaking, so that one’s actions will not be coming from one’s ego-needs but from the wisdom and compassion that constitute one’s true nature.

-When we first founded the Center for Action and Contemplation almost thirty years ago, we envisioned spending half our time teaching contemplation and half teaching social justice.
-But for the same reasons Knitter gave, as well as the fact that Western people are already geared toward action, but need training in stillness and silence, we now spend eighty percent of our effort teaching contemplation, knowing that if the inner world is authentic, an individual’s political, economic, and service attitudes will always change organically from the inside out.
+When we founded the Center for Action and Contemplation over thirty years ago, we envisioned spending half our time teaching contemplation and half teaching social justice.
+But for the same reasons Knitter gave, as well as the fact that most Western people are already geared toward action but need training in contemplation, we now spend much of our effort teaching various approaches to contemplation, knowing that if the inner world is authentic, an individual’s political, economic, and service attitudes will change organically from the inside out.

 Paul F. Knitter, Without Buddha I Could Not Be a Christian (Oneworld Publications: 2009), 183-184.